JamesSkemp/words/content/post/google-calendar-access.md

 +++
-title = "Google Calendar access?" summary = "For the last 10 minutes, while downloading the latest Microsoft patches from Tuesday, I've been trying to access Google Calendar.
+title = "Google Calendar access?" description = "For the last 10 minutes, while downloading the latest Microsoft patches from Tuesday, I've been trying to access Google Calendar.
 I'm prompted to login, after a long wait, and then I wait some more, only to be sent to my Google Account page." draft = false comments = false date = "2006-04-14T20:48:00-05:00"